Skip to main contentArrow Right

 Scalability and Performance

-SAML has been used successfully across many environments for almost 20 years.
+SAML has been used successfully across many environments for over 20 years.
 However, its wide applicability to future uses is being debated.

 OIDC is leaner and more flexible.
 It’s designed to work with contemporary and emerging technologies, making it an excellent choice for long-term scalability.